bholloway/persistent-cache-webpack-plugin/README.md

 Webpack plugin that persists the compiler cache to the file system

+**IMPORTANT - this plugin is an experiment and may be withdrawn at any time**

 ## Rationale

 Thanks to the Webpack compiler cache, incremental compile can be orders of magnitude faster than the initial compilation the precedes it.